AndreNijman/EmuRust/README.md

 ```
 games/
   tetris.gb         # sample Game Boy ROM
+bios/
+  ps1/
+    SCPH1001.bin    # place your BIOS dump here (or point --ps1-bios / PS1_BIOS to it)
 src/
   ...
 ```

-Add more ROMs (GB/GBC/NES/SNES/NDS/N64/GameCube) to the `games/` folder and rerun the launcher whenever you want to play.
+Add more ROMs (GB/GBC/NES/SNES/NDS/PS1/N64/GameCube) to the `games/` folder and rerun the launcher whenever you want to play.